 Decision making box

 Represented by the blue boxes in Figure 2, the judgment and decision making on labelling consistency cannot be avoided anywhere in the independent annotation, arbitration and expert reviewing.
-The simple mechanism should be: If the consistency is up to the threshold, the annotation shall be saved with confidence; if the consistency is not up to the threshold, the annotation will be discarded.
-Therefore, the criteria of consistency and corresponding threshold should be identified, and they are usually designed according to different scenarios, with more details in clause 8.
+The simple mechanism should be: If the consistency satisfies the specific requirements, like reaches a certain threshold or a combination of conditions, the annotation shall be saved with confidence; if the consistency dose not satisfy the specific requirements, like dose not reach a certain threshold or a combination of conditions, the annotation will be discarded.
+Therefore, the criteria of consistency and corresponding requirements should be identified, and they are usually designed according to different scenarios, with more details in clause 8.

 Annotators training and assessment

 With the continuous popularity of the AI4H model afterwards, we may expect a future with more mature and extensive mechanisms for annotators’ engagement.
 In addition to the experienced doctors mentioned above, candidates with no professional qualification but well-trained and quantitative assessed are also possible to be invited in the process of data annotation.
-This will reduce the cost and barriers of data annotation and provide more employment opportunities to the society.

 The training and assessment of annotators may include the following ways: